The application period for 2020-2021 ends on December 8, 2019!

 The purpose of the Fulbright–Technology Industries of Finland Grant Program is to strengthen Finnish excellence and to promote the renewal of industry and commerce with a long-term goal in mind.
 In particular, this program aims to develop the multisectoral know-how of Finnish researchers and their ability to apply top-level, need-based technology in different areas.
 For the applicant to be selected, his or her research topic should have a significant meaning for the renewal of technological fields and future competitiveness.

-The grant can be awarded for a postdoctoral research visit in an American university or research center, lasting between 8 and 12 months.
+The grant can be awarded for a postdoctoral research visit in a U.S. university or research center, lasting between 8 and 12 months.
 The grantee’s project has to have a significant meaning for the development of Finnish know-how.
-For example, the goal can be to bring internationally renowned and newest know-how of a specific field to Finland, or to build long-term, cooperative relations to an American research group.
-The applicant should also have a strong interest in using their competence for the benefit of technological fields and society in the future.
+For example, the goal can be to bring internationally renowned and newest know-how of a specific field to Finland, or to build long-term, cooperative relations to a research group in the U.S. The applicant should also have a strong interest in using their competence for the benefit of technological fields and society in the future.
 Existing networks and research collaboration with economic life is considered as an additional advantage in the application process.

 The research work in the U.S. has to start with the Fulbright–Technology Industries of Finland grant.
-The grant cannot be awarded for a research project that the applicant has already started in the U.S. The grant is meant for research visits taking place in the academic year 2019–2020.
-The grant period can be started on August 1st 2019 the earliest.
+The grant cannot be awarded for a research project that the applicant has already started in the U.S. The grant is meant for research visits taking place in the academic year 2020–2021.
+The earliest possible starting date of the grant period is August 1, 2020.

-The grant for postdoctoral researchers is 36,000 USD at most (3,000 USD per month).
+The grant for postdoctoral researchers is 36 000 USD at most (3 000 USD per month).
 In addition to this, there are several significant additional benefits and program services included, such as an insurance, a free visa, and personal advice services.
-The grant program is funded by the Centennial Foundation of the Technology Industries of Finland and the Fulbright Finland Foundation.
+The grant program is funded by the Technology Industries of Finland Centennial Foundation and the Fulbright Finland Foundation.

 The applicant should have completed their doctorate within a maximum of 4 years by the time of the application deadline.

 Applicants who aim to have or already have a permanent residence permit in the U.S. are not eligible to apply for the Fulbright–Technology Industries of Finland Grant.
-There are rules involved in the J-1 visa and the J-2 visa for family members who travel with you, which limit the return to the U.S.
+The J-1 scholar visa and J-2 dependent visa includes regulations which may limit the possibility to re-enter the United States.

 - According to the so-called 2-year rule (two-year home country residence requirement), a grantee cannot apply for a work permit or an immigration visa to the U.S. immediately after their study period has finished.
 In order for a person to get a work permit or an immigration visa, one has to reside in Finland for two years.
 However, normal tourist visits and for example studying in the U.S. is possible.